Urban Studies at University of Pennsylvania

 Want to know more about the career opportunities in this field?
 Check out the Careers in Urban Studies section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the urban studies majors at Drexel University.
+Take a look at the following statistics related to the make-up of the urban studies majors at University of Pennsylvania.

-The following table and chart show the race/ethnicity for students who recently graduated from Drexel University with a master's in urban studies.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pennsylvania with a bachelor's in urban studies.

 |Race/Ethnicity||Number of Students|